mattnv92/PopDownView/README.md

 4. Change Status Bar to "None"

 ##Hooking up Nib
 So you've made your view all nice and pretty.
-So now what?
+Now what?

 1. Find "File's Owner" in the left menu of your nib file and click it
 2. Navigate to the Identity Inspector (3rd tab on right hand side menu)